RambousekTomas/EdgyDigital/readme.md

 Favourite feature 1h - done in 1h
 Search by name 2h - done in 4h
 Local storage 2h - done in 2h

-Scanner 3h
+Scan screen
+Permissions (added lately - no estimate) - done in 30m Scanner 3h - done in 30m
-Bottom sheet 2h
+Bottom sheet 2h - done in 2h

 Favourite screen
 List of favourites 30m - done with Favourite feature of main screen